remla2024-team14/operation/README.md

 - Prometheus: `http://<node-ip>:<prometheus-nodeport>`

-Replace `<node-ip>` with the IP address of one of your worker nodes and `<grafana-nodeport>` and `<prometheus-nodeport>` with the respective NodePort values from the output of the `kubectl get svc` command.
+Replace `<node-ip>` with the internal IP address of one of your worker nodes and `<grafana-nodeport>` and `<prometheus-nodeport>` with the respective NodePort values from the output of the `kubectl get svc` command.
-You can run the following command to get the IP addresses of all the nodes:
+You can run the following command to get the internal IP addresses of all the nodes:

 ```bash
 kubectl get nodes -o wide